-The total pension liability in the January 1, 2014, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement that was updated to December 31, 2014:
+The total pension liability in the January 1, 2016, actuarial valuation was determined using the following actuarial assumptions, applied to all periods included in the measurement that was updated to December 31, 2016:

-Valuation date January 1, 2014 Actuarial cost method Entry Age Normal Cost Method.
-Amortization method Payments increased at 4.0%, except for 2010 Early Retirement Incentive, which is a level payment.
-Remaining amortization period 22 years from July 1, 2014 for 2002 and 2003 Early Retirement Incentives, retiree sheriffs liability and remaining unfunded liability, and 8 years from July 1, 2014 for 2010 Early Retirement Incentive.
-Asset valuation method Sum of actuarial value at beginning of the year, contributions and investment earnings based on the actuarial interest assumption less benefit payments and operating expenses plus 20% of the market value at the end of the year in excess of that sum, plus additional adjustment toward market value as necessary so that the final actuarial value is within 20% of market value.
-Inflation rate 4.00% Projected salary increases Varies by length of service with ultimate rates of 4.25% for Group 1, 4.50% for Group 2 and 4.75% for Group 4.
-Cost of living adjustments 3.0% of the first \$15,000 of retirement income.
+Valuation date January 1, 2016 Actuarial cost method Entry Age Normal Cost Method.
+Amortization method Appropriations increase 5.28% per year.
+Remaining amortization period 20 years from July 1, 2016 for 2002 and 2003 Early Retirement Incentives, retiree sheriffs liability and remaining unfunded liability, and 6 years from July 1, 2016 for 2010 Early Retirement Incentive.
+Asset valuation method A preliminary actuarial value is first determined by taking the actuarial value of assets at the beginning of the year and adding assumed investment earnings (at the assumed actuarial rate of return) and the net new money during the year (contributions less benefit payments and administrative expenses).
+Twenty percent of the difference between the market value of assets as reported in the Association's Annual Statement and the preliminary actuarial value of assets is added to the preliminary actuarial value.
+In order for the actuarial value to not differ too significantly from the market value of assets, the final actuarial value of assets must be within 20% of the market value of assets.
+Projected salary increases Varies by length of service with ultimate rates of 4.25% for Group 1, 4.50% for Group 2 and 4.75% for Group 4.

+Cost of living adjustments 3.0% of first \$16,000 of retirement income as of July 1, 2015, \$17,000 as of July 1, 2016, and \$18,000 as of July 1, 2017.
 Rates of retirement Varies based upon age for general employees, police and fire employees.
 Rates of disability For general employees, it was assumed that 45% of all disabilities are ordinary (55% are service connected).
 For police and fire employees, 10% of all disabilities are assumed to be ordinary (90% are service connected).
-Mortality Rates: Pre-Retirement The RP-2000 Employee Mortality Table projected generationally with a Scale AA from 2010.
-Healthy Retiree The RP-2000 Healthy Annuitant Mortality Table projected generationally with a Scale AA from 2010.
-Disabled Retiree The RP-2000 Healthy Annuitant Mortality Table set forward three years for males only projected generationally with Scale AA from 2010.
-Investment rate of return/Discount rate 7.75%, net of pension plan investment expense, including inflation; previously 7.875%
+Mortality Rates: Pre-Retirement The RP-2000 Employee Mortality Table projected generationally with Scale BB2D from 2009.
+Healthy Retiree The RP-2000 Healthy Annuitant Mortality Table projected generationally with Scale BB2D from 2009.
+Disabled Retiree The RP-2000 Healthy Annuitant Mortality Table projected generationally with Scale BB2D from 2015.
+Investment rate of return/Discount rate 7.625%, net of pension plan investment expense, including inflation; previously 7.75% Investment Policy

-Investment Policy